§ Verifiable Public Registry v4 Specification

 § [MOD-CS-QRY-1-3] List Credential Schemas execution

 return a list of found entry, or an empty list if nothing found.
-Results MUST be ordered by modified ASC.
+Results MUST be ordered by modified DESC.

 § [MOD-CS-QRY-2] Get Credential Schema